Basswood has grown in popularity since it’s easy to work with and a good and solid choice for different wooden pieces.

 Step #1: Prep the surface

 Before applying the stain, make sure to prepare the surface by cleaning it.
 Using a rag, you can wipe away the grease, dust, and dirt on the Basswood surface.
-If you find it difficult to use a rag, you can also use warm water and soap to eliminate the dust.
+If you find it difficult to use a rag, I find that using warm water and soap works just as well.

 The cleaning process will prevent a blotchy surface.
 This process will also refrain the dust from blocking the grain and preventing the stain from penetrating the wood.
 Allow the surface to dry before moving to the next step.